joelr/developer.everydayhero.com/content/third-party-registration-integration.md

 [Individuals pages](/glossary/) and [Team pages](/overview#glossary/).
-In order to create an Individual Page through the API you will be required to authenticate the user through the everydayhero [Giving Passport](/oauth-integration/#how-to-authenticate-with-edh-passport) and store the returned `uid` - this `uid` is our way of tracking that user within our platform and yours.
+In order to create an Individual Page through the API you will be required to authenticate the user through the everydayhero [EDH OAuth](/oauth-integration/#how-to-authenticate-with-edh) and store the returned `uid` - this `uid` is our way of tracking that user within our platform and yours.